frontwork-org/frontwork/DOCUMENTATION.md

 Will be executed if no route or middleware matches, expects to return a "Component".

 ### before routes / after routes
 It is possible to execute a function before and after routing.
-By returning a "Component" you stop the execution.
+By returning a "Component" you stop the execution of a Route.
-Or you return null to continue the execution.
+Or you return null to continue the execution of the Route.

 ## 5. Request & Scope